Information relating to Coronavirus

 We can finally welcome you back to Learn to Swim!
 Queen's Leisure Centre is ready, the teachers are ready, so we can't wait to see you at your lessons.

-See the video below to give you a preview of what changes have been made to ensure your safety during lessons, please note the video was recorded pre-face covering.
-We now require adults to wear face-covering when in the centre.
+See the video below to give you a representative preview of the changes in place to ensure your safety during lessons, please note the video was recorded pre-face covering.
+We now require adults to wear face-coverings when in the centre.

 Frequently asked questions